Emma Walmsley: Leadership style

 A Financial Times profile of Walmsley in September 2016 reported that colleagues describe her as a "strong and dynamic" leader who mixes a personable style with a "steely" focus.
-"She sets clear objectives and there's lots of KPIs [key performance indicators] to measure delivery," said one.
-She pays close attention to talent development but "can be ruthless with underperformers".
+She inspires those around her with her work ethic.
+“She sets clear objectives and there's lots of KPIs [key performance indicators] to measure delivery," said one.
+She is renowned for her combination of empathy and attention to performance, paying close attention to talent development whilst being "ruthless with underperformers".

-Other roles

-Walmsley is a member of the GlaxoSmithKline board.
-She was a non-executive director of Diageo from January to September 2016.
-In September 2019, Walmsley joined the Microsoft board as an independent director.

 Personal life

 Outside work, Walmsley enjoys yoga.
 She married David Owen in September 1995 in Greenwich, London, and they have four children.